Knowledge Hub

 What is an off the shelf company?

-How does this differ from other companies?
+How are shelf companies different from other companies?

 Why buy a shelf company?